3. Raw data processing#

 Here we define the following functions on the node \(v_i \in V\):

 Different rules for defining the adjacency relationship and different approaches for graph resolution itself can seek to preserve different properties and can define a wide variety of distinct overall UMI resolution approaches.
-Note that for the approaches that aim to probabilistically resolve the ambiguity caused by multimapping, the resolved UMI graph might contain multi-gene ECs, and their gene origin will be resolved in the following step.
+For approaches that probabilistically resolve ambiguity caused by multimapping, the resolved UMI graph may contain multi-gene equivalence classes (ECs), with their gene origins determined in the next step.

 3.5.
 Count matrix quality control#